-Action Code Title Description Assigned To Due Date Latest Note Performance Status E1/02 Developing the entity's capacity Improving resource use through the appropriate application of techniques such as benchmarking and other options in order to determine how the authority's resources are allocated so that outcomes are achieved effectively and efficiently.
+Action Code Title Description Assigned To Due Date Latest Note Performance Status Developing the entity's capacity Improving resource use through the appropriate application of techniques such as benchmarking and other options in order to determine how the authority's resources are allocated so that outcomes are achieved effectively and efficiently.
 Paul Brewer Ongoing VFM opinion audit judgement reviewed on an annual basis and the opinion is positive.
 A number of services are regionally benchmarked and others nationally e.g. Adur Homes, Fraud, Leisure.
 Cost comparisons with other Councils undertaken.
 VFM measured as part of procurement.
-Progressing well(Green) E1/04 Devel oping the entity's capacity Developing and maintaining an effective workforce plan to enhance strategic allocation of resources Heidi 31st December 2020 The draft plan has been written and is due to go to members later in the year.
-Progressing well(Green) E2/02 Devel oping the capability of the Publishing a statement lership and ( other individuals that specifies the types of decisions that are delegated and those reserved for the collective decision making body • Scheme of delegations is updated at least annually in the light of legal and organisational changes.
-Susan Sale Ongoing Scheme of delegations has been revised and a record of the amendments has been reviewed by the Joint Governance Committee.
+Progressing well(Green) E1/04 Developing the entity's capacity Becky Cooke / Amy Newham 31 st March 2018 Develop a new strategic workforce plan and people plan which will include organisation development.
+Progressing well(Green) Developing the capability of the entity's leadership and other individuals Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making body Scheme of delegations is updated at least annually in the light of legal and organisational changes Susan Sale Ongoing Scheme of delegations has been revised and a record of the amendments has been reviewed by the Joint Governance Committee.
+Progressing well(Green) Sarah Gobey/ Susan Sale Ongoing Refreshed Standing Orders recommended to Council for approval at JGC March 2017.
+Training continues to be rolled out to all officers involved in procuring items of £5k or more from September onwards.
+A new toolkit will be rolled out shortly to assist managers in complying with the Contract Standing Orders.
 Progressing well(Green)